 Below is the list of links that you may find useful.

-Minerals Industry Safety Handbook, Edition 1, Section 3.2 - People Working Alone is available from the NSW Department of Mineral Resources.
+Minerals Industry Safety Handbook, Edition 1, Section 3.2 - People Working Alone is available from the NSW Department of Primary Industry.

 The Western Australian Department of Commerce has a webpage on frequently asked questions - working alone.